 Opening Day: Introduction to Bible Study

 We introduce the school and give the students a quick overview of the Bible, how the books are organized and the different genres of literature in the Bible.
 We want students to become better readers of God’s Word by recognizing that the Bible is a collection of books of which each is written by a certain author to an original audience in a certain historical background and for a specific purpose.

 Week 1: Worldview & Origins Week (Genesis, Exodus & Job)

 In the first we week of the school we follow the journey of the Israel from Egypt to Mt Sinai including the giving of the Ten Commandments in Exodus 20.
 We introduce the most common type of literature in the Old Testament (OT): Prose and the historical narratives.
 Students will begin to place themselves in the narrative of Scripture.
 We focus on the creation account in Genesis and compare the Biblical story with other ancient creation accounts and study it in light of recent scientific discoveries and modern theories.
 We want students to be able to learn how to ask relevant questions of the text and understand that they are influenced by worldviews and society.
-We explain what a worldview is, how it affects the person and explore some of the major worldviews and compare them with a Biblical worldview.
+We explain what a worldview is, how it affects the person and might explore some of the major worldviews and compare them with a Biblical worldview.
 We talk about early civilizations and how they have been affected by the fall of man.
 We want students to be able to identify God’s character and nature and His original intention for Creation and begin to understand God’s Redemptive Plan for humanity.
 Special attention will be on Abraham and the Abrahamaic Covenant; on Moses and the story of the Exodus and the important of the Feast of the Passover.
 At the end of the week we will have a brief look at the philosophical problem of evil in Job.

 Week 2: Pentateuch Week (Leviticus, Numbers & Deuteronomy)